wanqingrongruo/wanqingrongruo/README.md

 - 😄 Focusing on iOS & Swift <br>
 - 🔭 Working on Hefei<br>
 - 🌱 Learning SwiftUI, Flutter and HarmonyOS<br>
-- 🍖 Android Junior developer
+- 🍖 A Cursorer,work with AI

 ## 🌐 Socials: